Amir's Visit To Open New Horizons For Bilateral Cooperation: Swedish Envoy

 In regard to Qatar's mediation efforts at the international level, His Excellency praised the State of Qatar's role in various international and regional conflicts, acknowledging Qatar's role not only in what is happening in Gaza, but also as a point of contact between different stakeholders in many international issues.
 It is a role that only a few countries are capable of playing, he added, referring to the role played by the State of Qatar.

-"We are very impressed by the level of performance and skill that Qatari diplomacy has shown over the years, especially in the Gaza crisis," Bhattacharyya added, underlining the importance of the continuation of Qatari mediation to put an end to the violence, as well as an end to the suffering of civilians in Gaza immediately.
+“We are very impressed by the level of performance and skill that Qatari diplomacy has shown over the years, especially in the Gaza crisis,” the Swedish Ambassador added, underlining the importance of the continuation of Qatari mediation to put an end to the violence, as well as an end to the suffering of civilians in Gaza immediately.

 Legal Disclaimer: